An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: Notation and preliminaries

-Before closing this section, we define a critical point of $F$, where $F$ is defined in \eqref{defFun}.
-Note that, since $f$ is convex in our settings, we have that $\partial f = \widehat{\partial} f$ and hence the following definition coincides with \cite[Definition 3.4]{zl2022first}.
-Therefore, one can readily follow \cite[Section 3]{zl2022first} to show that, if $\bm{x}^*$ is a local minimizer of problem \eqref{mainpro}, then $\bm{x}^*$ is a critical point of $F$.
+Finally, we define a critical point of $F$, where $F$ is defined in \eqref{defFun}.
+Note that, since $f$ is convex in our setting, $\partial f=\widehat{\partial} f$, and hence the following definition is consistent with \cite[Definition 3.4]{zl2022first}.
+Therefore, one can follow \cite[Section 3]{zl2022first} to show that, if $\bm{x}^*$ is a local minimizer of problem \eqref{mainpro}, then $\bm{x}^*$ is a critical point of $F$.

 \begin{definition}[\textbf{Critical point}] Let $\bm{x}^*\in \mathrm{dom}\,F$ and $c^* =F(\bm{x}^*)$.
 We say that $\bm{x}^*$ is a critical point of $F$ if

 \end{definition}